The Only 6 Emails You’ll Need to Write As a Private Practice Therapist

 YOUR NAME

-*Link to scheduling system.
-Julie recommends using Calendly for consult calls and Simple Practice for scheduling with clients.
+*Link to the scheduling system.
+Julie recommends using Calendly for consult calls and Sessions Health for scheduling with clients.

 Why Calendly and not Simple Practice?
-Calendly links to google calendar and in general, is just a lot easier to update than Simple Practice.
+Calendly links to Google Calendar and, in general, is just a lot easier to update than an EHR.

-Consult calls are quick (generally 15 minutes) and with Calendly you have more flexibility in when you offer them without needing to update all the time.
+Consult calls are quick (generally 15 minutes), and with Calendly, you have more flexibility in when you offer them without needing to update constantly.

 Responding to a new client inquiry that’s not a good fit